MicrosoftDocs/customer-insights/ci-docs/data/incremental-refresh-data-sources.md

 1. Complete the transformation steps and select **Next**.

 1. In the **Set up incremental refresh** dialog box, select **Set up** to open the **Incremental refresh settings**.
-If you select **Skip**, the data source will refresh the entire data set.
+If you select **Skip**, the data source refreshes the entire data set.
    > [!TIP]
    > You can also apply incremental refresh later by editing an existing data source.

-1. On **Incremental refresh settings**, you'll configure the incremental refresh for all tables that you selected when creating the data source.
+1. On **Incremental refresh settings**, configure the incremental refresh for all tables that you selected when creating the data source.

    :::image type="content" source="media/incremental-refresh-settings.png" alt-text="Configure incremental refresh settings.":::

 1. Select a table, and provide the following details:

    - **Define the primary key**: Select a primary key for the table.
-   - **Define the "last updated" field**: This field will only display attributes of type date or time.
+   - **Define the "last updated" field**: This field only shows attributes of type date or time.
 Select an attribute that indicates when the records were last updated.
 This attribute identifies the records that fall within the incremental refresh time frame.
    - **Check for updates every**: Specify how long you want the incremental refresh time frame to be.

 1. Select **Save** to complete the creation of the data source.
-The initial data refresh will be a full refresh.
+The initial data refresh is a full refresh.
 Afterwards, the incremental data refresh happens as configured in the previous step.

 ## Configure incremental refresh for Azure Data Lake Storage data sources

+Microsoft recommends the Delta Lake format to obtain the best performance and results for working with large data sets.
+Customer Insights - Data provides a [connector that is optimized for Delta Lake formatted data](connect-delta-lake.md).
+Internal processes such as unification are optimized to incrementally process only the changed data, resulting in shorter processing times.

-Customer Insights - Data allows incremental refresh for data sources connected to Azure Data Lake Storage.
-To use incremental ingestion and refresh for a table, configure that table when adding the Azure Data Lake data source or later when editing the data source.
+To use incremental ingestion and refresh for a Data Lake table, configure that table when adding or editing the Azure Data Lake data source.
 The table data folder must contain the following folders:

 - **FullData**: Folder with data files containing initial records
 - **IncrementalData**: Folder with date/time hierarchy folders in **yyyy/mm/dd/hh** format containing the incremental updates.
 Year, month, day, and hour folders are expected to be four and two digits respectively. **hh** represents the UTC hour of the updates and contains the **Upserts** and **Deletes** folders. **Upserts** contains data files with updates to existing records or new records. **Deletes** contains data files with records to remove.

 ### Order of processing incremental data

 The system processes the files in the **IncrementalData** folder *after* the specified UTC hour ends.
 For example, if the system starts processing the incremental refresh on January 21, 2023 at 8:15 AM, all files that are in folder 2023/01/21/07 (representing data files stored from 7 AM to 8 AM) are processed.
-Any files in folder 2023/01/21/08 (representing the current hour where the files are still being generated) are not processed until the next run.
+Any files in folder 2023/01/21/08 (representing the current hour where the files are still being generated) aren't processed until the next run.

 If there are two records for a primary key, an upsert and delete, Customer Insights - Data uses the record with the latest modified date.
 For example, if the delete timestamp is 2023-01-21T08:00:00 and the upsert timestamp is 2023-01-21T08:30:00, it uses the upsert record.
 If the deletion occurred after the upsert, the system assumes the record is deleted.